dmbarbour/wikilon/docs/AwelonLang.md

         [[B][A]](t2) == [[B][A]]
         ...

 Between blocks and tuple annotations, we scope both inputs and outputs to a computation.
+But it might be more convenient to also have annotations or types to simply assert how many arguments a block function may observe.

 ### Temporal Scope